Welcome to the website of the Film Festival Research Network!

 Contact

-Skadi Loist is Assistant Professor for Production Cultures in Audiovisual Media Industries at the Film University Babelsberg KORNAD WOLF, PI for a research project on the circulation of films on the festival circuit (BMBF 2017-2022) and Lead PI on an international project on gender equity in the screen industries (DFG/ESRC/SSHRC 2021-2024).
-Skadi was inaugural co-chair of the “Film & Media Festivals Scholarly Interest Group” at SCMS (2011-2013), is member of the editorial board of NECSUS_European Journal of Media Studies and the adivisory board of Journal of Festive Studies.
-Skadi’s research focusses on film festivals, gender equity, diversity and sustainability in media industries, and queer cinema.
-Skadi has co-edited several books and special issues, e.g. of Bildschön: 20 Jahre Lesbisch Schwule Filmtage Hamburg (2009), Film Festivals: History, Theory, Method, Practice (2016), “Queer/ing Film Festivals” (special issue of Studies in European Cinemas 15:1, 2018).
+Skadi Loist is Associate Professor in Film Studies at the Department of Art and Media Studies at the Norwegian University of Science and Technology (NTNU) in Trondheim.
+Skadi has lead several international research projects, including Film Circulation of films on the festival circuit (BMBF 2017-22) and GEP Analysis on gender equity policies in the German, British and Canadian screen industries (DFG/ESRC/SSHRC 2021-24).
+Skadi serves on the editorial board of NECSUS_European Journal of Media Studies and the advisory board of Journal of Festive Studies.
+They co-edited several books and special issues, e.g. of Bildschön: 20 Jahre Lesbisch Schwule Filmtage Hamburg (2009), Film Festivals: History, Theory, Method, Practice (2016), “Queer/ing Film Festivals” (special issue of Studies in European Cinemas 15:1, 2018).
 (Contact: skadi@filmfestivalresearch.org)

 Marijke de Valck is Associate Professor in the Department of Media and Culture Studies at Utrecht University.
 She is the author of Film Festivals: From European Geopolitics to Global Cinephilia (2007), co-editor of Film Festivals: History, Theory, Method, Practice (2016) and editor of the series Framing Film Festivals for Palgrave Macmillan.
 (Contact: marijke@filmfestivalresearch.org).
-Together with Antoine Damiens, Marijke is section editor for the Festival Review section of the online open-access, peer-review journal NECSUS_European Journal of Media Studies and welcomes submissions of festival reviews (guidelines here).
+Together with Antoine Damiens and Diane Burgess, Marijke is section editor for the Festival Review section of the online open-access, peer-review journal NECSUS_European Journal of Media Studies and welcomes submissions of festival reviews (guidelines here).